openethereum/pwasm-tutorial/README.md

 - a compiled Wasm binary `./target/pwasm_tutorial_contract.wasm`
 - an ABI file: `./target/json/TokenContract.json`

-At this point we can use Web.js to connect to the Parity node and deploy Wasm `pwasm_tutorial_contract.wasm`:
+At this point we can use Web.js to connect to the Parity node and deploy Wasm `pwasm_tutorial_contract.wasm`.
+Run following code in `node` console:

 ```javascript
     var Web3 = require("web3");